 Photo credit: David Cole

-Winner of both Composer of the Year from the Conseil Québecois de la Culture and the Joseph S. Stauffer Prize from the Canada Council for the Arts in 1999, Bouchard received the Fleck Fellowship from The Banff Centre in fall 2015 and the Davidson Award from the Victoria Symphony Orchestra in Canada in 2017.
-Her honors in the United States include first prizes at the Princeton Composition Contest, the Indiana State Competition, and the National Association of Composers USA Contest and a Fromm Music Foundation Award from Harvard University.
+Bouchard was recently honored with the Prix Jan V. Matejcek for New Classical Music from the Society of Composers, Authors, and Music Publishers of Canada (SOCAN, 2023).
+She also received the Composer of the Year Prize (Conseil Québecois de la Culture, 1999), the Joseph S Stauffer Prize (Canada Council for the Arts, 1999), a Fleck Fellowship (Banff Centre, 2015), the Davidson Award from the Victoria Symphony Orchestra (Canada, 2017), first prize at the Princeton Composition Contest, the Indiana State Competition, and the National Association of Composers USA Contest, and a Fromm Music Foundation Award (Harvard University).

 Joseph Browne is an emerging sound artist based in Montreal.
 His work encompasses: sound design and composition for theatre as well as interaction design and computer music.